Deciding on a Point of View for Your Story

 As I mentioned earlier, if you are using a multi-PoV style, you will be almost certainly be using the third person, but you still need to decide on a limited vs. omniscient narration style, as well as present vs. past tense.
 If you are going to stick with a single PoV, you will need to decide between first and third person, as well as present vs. past tense.

 In order to help you decide, I want you to try writing a short scene involving several of your characters.
-Don’t worry about the quality of the action/dialogue for this exercise, as this scene does not need to be included in your novel.
-After you complete a first draft, first look and see what style you chose initially, as you may very well want to stick with it going forwards.
+Don’t worry about the quality of the action and dialogue for this exercise, as this scene does not need to be included in your novel.
+After you complete a first draft, first look and ponder the style you chose initially, as you may very well want to stick with it going forwards.
 But if you are still undecided, go ahead and rewrite the scene in the other tenses/styles you are considering.
-This means trying out present vs. past tense (John drove to the bar and went inside.
-John drives to the bar and goes inside.)
-As well as first vs. third person (I drove to the drycleaner.
+This means trying out the present vs. past tense (John drove to the bar and went inside.
+John drives to the bar and goes inside), as well as first vs. third person (I drove to the drycleaner.
 Bob drove to the drycleaner).

-This means you might have to write up to four drafts when considering all options for a single PoV novel.
-As far as limited vs. omniscient third person goes, stick with limited unless your narrator is telling the story from the future (or somehow possesses otherworldly knowledge), or it is critical for you to be able to directly provide details to your readers that none of the characters or settings could otherwise deliver.
+This means that you might have to write up to four drafts when considering all options for a single PoV novel.
+As far as the limited vs. omniscient third person goes, stick with the limited unless your narrator is telling the story from the future, somehow possesses otherworldly knowledge, or it is critical for you to be able to directly provide details to your reader that none of the characters or settings could otherwise deliver.

 Final thoughts on selecting a point of view